If you’re on this site, chances are you love your car, and you like to make some modifications here and there.

 So, if you have modified your car, it’s best to call around for some quotes to purchase modified car insurance.

-When To Notify Your Auto Insurance Company
+When to Notify Your Auto Insurance Company

 Your car insurance company needs to be aware of all modifications, preferably before they are made.

 Even changes as seemingly harmless as tinted windows can be grounds for your insurance company to limit your coverage.
+Check the tint laws by state, and if needed, remove your current window tint, replacing it with a legal darkness.

 By withholding knowledge of any changes from the insurer, you run the risk of voiding the insurance policy altogether.
 This would land the entire cost of an at-fault accident in your lap.